What is a rear dormer loft conversion?

 Exterior finish options

-The exterior finish of a rear dormer extension can either be brick, tile hung, slate hung, rendered or cladded.
 If your choice is to go for tile or slate, the type will be chosen on-site to ensure they match the existing roof as close as possible.
 If the plan is to do a rendered finish, we have skilled plasterers who can create lots of different render designs to match the existing finish.
-If you decide on brick, the brick used will match your existing brickwork.
-Other external finishes such as fascias, soffits, gutters and windows will also be matched to the existing finishes — this way, the rear dormer conversion will look like it was part of the original build!

-The exterior finish of a rear dormer conversion can either be brick, tile hung, slate hung, rendered or cladded.
-If your choice is to go for tile or slate, the type will be chosen on site to ensure they match the existing roof as close as possible.
-If the plan is to do a rendered finish, we have skilled plasterers who can create lots of different render designs to match the existing finish.
 If you decide on brick, the brick used will match your existing brickwork.
 Other external finishes such as fascias, soffits, gutters and windows will also be matched to the existing finishes — this way, the rear dormer conversion will look like it was part of the original build!

 Will you need planning permission?